A practical guide to causal discovery with cohort data: Causal discovery terminology and software

 The \texttt{NAdelete} input determines what happens if the \texttt{indepTest} function returns \texttt{NA}.
 If \texttt{NAdelete\ =\ TRUE}, which is the default option, then each \texttt{NA} is treated as if the test returned a p-value of 1, which usually means that an edge is deleted.

 The next inputs determine exactly which version of PC is used.
 Setting \texttt{m.max} to a small integer value has the effect that only conditional independence tests up to a certain order (i.e., number of variables in the conditioning set) are performed.
 This can be useful if the runtime would be prohibitively long otherwise, or if the higher-order tests are believed to be too unreliable.
 We recommend sticking to the default \texttt{m.max\ =\ Inf} (i.e., no restrictions) at least to start with.
 We further recommend setting \texttt{u2pd\ =\ "relaxed",\ skel.method\ =\ "stable",\ maj.rule\ =\ TRUE,\ solve.confl\ =\ TRUE} in order to obtain an output that does not depend on the order in which the variables appear in the dataset (see \citet{ColomboMaathuis2014} for details on the problem and the solution).
-This has the effect that edges remain undirected whenever there is conflicting information about their orientation (when plotting the estimated graph using the \texttt{pcalg::plot()} function, these edges are shown as bi-directed edges).
+This has the effect that edges remain undirected whenever there is conflicting information about their orientation.
+When plotting the estimated graph using the \texttt{pcalg::plot()} function, these edges are shown as bi-directed edges; we recommend checking the adjacency matrix to verify which edges are actually undirected and which are bi-directed.
 By specifying \texttt{skel.method\ =\ "stable.fast"} and setting \texttt{numCores} to an integer value larger than 1, parts of \texttt{pc()} can be run in parallel on a multi-core machine, thus saving runtime without altering the output.
 Finally, \texttt{verbose\ =\ TRUE} prints detailed log information into the console.
 Additional details on the \texttt{pc()} function can be found by typing \texttt{help(pc)} into the \texttt{R} console.

-The \texttt{tpc()} function from the \texttt{tpc} package, available at www.github.com/bips-hb/tpc, is a modified version of \texttt{pc()} with the following input structure:
+The \texttt{tpc()} function from the \texttt{tpc} package, available from CRAN and www.github.com/bips-hb/tpc, is a modified version of \texttt{pc()} with the following input structure:

 \(~\)

 \begin{Shaded} \begin{Highlighting}[] \FunctionTok{tpc}\NormalTok{(suffStat, indepTest, alpha, labels, p,} \AttributeTok{forbEdges =} \ConstantTok{NULL}\NormalTok{, }\AttributeTok{m.max =} \ConstantTok{Inf}\NormalTok{,} \AttributeTok{conservative =} \ConstantTok{FALSE}\NormalTok{, }\AttributeTok{maj.rule =} \ConstantTok{TRUE}\NormalTok{,} \AttributeTok{tiers =} \ConstantTok{NULL}\NormalTok{, }\AttributeTok{context.all =} \ConstantTok{NULL}\NormalTok{, }\AttributeTok{context.tier =} \ConstantTok{NULL}\NormalTok{,} \AttributeTok{verbose =} \ConstantTok{FALSE}\NormalTok{)} \end{Highlighting} \end{Shaded}